 the Stasi not dropping in while it was still in memory.

-heads is admirably crazy paranoid and aims to one-up tails in this regard by being even less trusting.
+heads is admirably paranoid and aims to one-up tails in this regard by being even less trusting of even more chunks of usual infrastructure.

 heads is a privacy-focused Linux distribution designed to make it easy for users to access the Internet anonymously using the Tor network. heads is based on Devuan and features only free (libre) software.
 The Linux kernel has had non-free blobs removed.

-However their release schedule is sluggish, and I suspect they don’t have the critical mass to add yet another confidential OS to the race.
+However their release schedule is sluggish, and I suspect they don’t have the critical mass to constitute yet another confidential OS to the race.

 Linux Kodachi is a Debian-based distribution which can be run from a DVD or USB thumb drive.
 The distribution filters all network traffic through a VPN and the Tor network, obscuring the user’s network location.
 The distribution attempts to clean up after itself, removing traces of its use from the computer.